NsccTruroIT/OSYS1200/8-Windows_11_Custom_Install/index.md

     * **Check** `Enable Trusted Platform Module`.
     * **Screenshot this Security Settings window showing both boxes checked!**
     * Click **OK**.
+        > **📝 Why is this required?** The Trusted Platform Module (TPM) is a specialized chip used for encryption (like BitLocker) and security verification.
+The Windows 11 installer checks for this hardware immediately.
+If you skip this step, the installation will fail with the error: *"This PC can't run Windows 11."*

 ---